Angelina Eichhorst

-Angelina Julietta Francisca Eichhorst is a Dutch diplomat and European civil servant, currently serving as managing director for Europe and Central Asia at the European External Action Service in Brussels, Belgium.
+Angelina Julietta Francisca Eichhorst is a European civil servant and since November 2024 the European Union Ambassador to Egypt and the League of Arab States (LAS).

 Career

 European External Action Service

 In September 2010 HRVP Catherine Ashton announced the first class of European Union ambassadors to be posted abroad following the entry into force of the Treaty of Lisbon.

-Eichhorst served from January 2011 to August 2015 as European Untion ambassador / Head of the European Union delegation to Lebanon.
+Eichhorst served from January 2011 to August 2015 as European Union ambassador / Head of the European Union Delegation to Lebanon.

 In July 2015 Eichhorst was appointed by EU HRVP Federica Mogherini as Deputy Managing Director / Director Western Europe, Western Balkans and Turkey at the European External Action Service in Brussels.
-During this period she was also the EU Chief Negotiator for the EU HRVP Facilitated Belgrade-Pristina Dialogue.
+During this period she was also the EU Chief Negotiator for the then EU HRVP Facilitated Belgrade-Pristina Dialogue.

-On 1 September 2019, Eichhorst took charge of Thomas Mayr-Harting's portfolio as acting managing director for Europe and Central Asia and on 1 June 2020 EU HRVP Josep Borrell confirmed Eichhorst as managing director.
+On 1 September 2019, Eichhorst took charge of Thomas Mayr-Harting's portfolio as acting Managing Director for Europe and Central Asia and on 1 June 2020 EU HRVP Josep Borrell confirmed Eichhorst as Managing Director.

-She served for three Secretary Generals at the European External Action Service: Pierre Vimont, Alain Le Roy and Helga Schmid.
+She served for five Secretaries General at the European External Action Service: Pierre Vimont, Alain Le Roy, Helga Schmid, Stefano Sannino and Belén Martínez Carbonell.